IBM/wiotp-here-tutorial/README.md

 $ node device-simulator.js sample-data/boston-cambridge.json
 ```

 If you look at the Node-RED editor, you should see in the _Debug_ sidebar responses from HERE Tracking after each message is sent.
-If everything is properly configured, `statusCode` in the response should be **200**.
+If everything is properly configured, the `statusCode` in the responses should be **200**.

 In the [HERE Tracking Workspace page](https://app.tracking.here.com/workspace) for your virtual device, you should see the location of the device on the map.
 The location and map should update periodically depending on your report setting.